-The goal of the Computational Science Lab is to tackle fundamental problems in science in areas of societal importance, by bringing together new kinds of scientists, in a new kind of Laboratory, pioneering new kinds of approaches, new kinds of computational methods, and new kinds of scientific software tools.
+The mission of the Computational Science Lab is to pioneer new kinds of science to address important scientific and societal challenges, and create new kinds of science-based technology innovation.
+To achieve this we have established a new kind of Laboratory, of new kinds of scientists, pioneering new kinds of computational methods, and new kinds of scientific software tools.

 Biological Computation GroupThe Group is focused on the development and advancement of a new field of Biological Computation, that aims to transform our understanding of biology by considering biological systems as living computation, and to develop the techniques needed to design and program computation in living systems.

 Computational Ecology and Environmental Science GroupThe Group is focused on enabling, making and accelerating fundamental advances in our understanding of, and ability to predict the impact of future changes to, the global climate and ecological systems and processes: Earth’s life support system.

 June 2014: Paper in Science by Sara-Jane Dunn, Boyan Yordanov, Stephen Emmott and colleagues: Defining an essential transcription factor program for naïve pluripotency.

 May 2014: Paper in Science by Lucas Joppa, S. L. Pimm, C. N. Jenkins, R. Abell, T. M. Brooks, J. L. Gittleman, P. H. Raven, C. M. Roberts, J. O. Sexton:The biodiversity of species and their rates of extinction, distribution, and protection